Bringing Up Father: Origin and sources

 McManus, who numbered Aubrey Beardsley among his influences, had a bold, clean-cut cartooning line.
 His strong sense of composition and Art Nouveau and Art Deco design made the strip a stand-out on the comics page.

 McManus was inspired by The Rising Generation, a musical comedy by William Gill that he had seen as a boy in St. Louis, Missouri's Grand Opera House, where his father was manager.
 In The Rising Generation, Irish-American bricklayer Martin McShayne (played by the fat Irish comedian Billy Barry in the stage production McManus saw) becomes a wealthy contractor, yet his society-minded wife and daughter were ashamed of him and his lowbrow buddies, prompting McShayne to sneak out to join his pals for poker.
 McManus knew Barry and used him as the basis for his drawings of Jiggs.
-McManus' wife, the former Florence Bergere, was the model for daughter Nora.
+McManus's wife, the former Florence Bergere, was the model for daughter Nora.

-One of McManus' friends, restaurateur James Moore, claimed he was the inspiration for the character Dinty Moore, the owner of Jiggs' favorite tavern.
+One of McManus's friends, restaurateur James Moore, claimed he was the inspiration for the character Dinty Moore, the owner of Jiggs's favorite tavern.
 James Moore changed his name to Dinty and founded a real-life restaurant chain.
 The restaurant owner, however, did not begin the successful line of Dinty Moore canned goods marketed today by Hormel.

 A surrealistic running gag throughout the strip, always removed from the main action of the story, involved hanging wall paintings that "come to life", with subjects often "breaking the fourth wall", escaping the confines of the picture frames, or changing position from panel to panel within the same strip.
 None of the nominal stars of the strip ever seemed to notice the animated figures, or anything unusual happening on the walls in the background directly behind them.

-Comics historian Don Markstein wrote about McManus' characters:
+Comics historian Don Markstein wrote about McManus's characters: